anjanashankar9/Coding/miscellaneous/src/main/java/semaphore/README.md

 We need to ensure that when the producer is producing an item, then the consumer should not be consuming an item. i.e. buffer is the critical section.

+Solved this using 2 approaches.
+1. A wait notify mechanism.
+You can find the code <a href="ProducerConsumerWaitNotify.java">here</a>.

+2. Semaphores.
+Semaphores are not inherently thread safe.
+Hence the critical resource synchronization needs to be taken care of by the code.
+You can find the code <a href="ProducerConsumerSemaphore.java">here</a>.

 ## Dining Philosopher's Problem
  There are five silent philosophers (P1 – P5) sitting around a circular table, spending their lives eating and thinking.
  There are five forks for them to share (1 – 5) and to be able to eat,